chaitanyaj14/chaitanyaj14/README.md

 I'm passionate about all things geospatial!
 From GIS to remote sensing, I love exploring the world through data.
 Here's a bit about what I do:

-🛠️ Currently, I'm working on my Python skills, especially in the context of geospatial analysis.
+🛠️ Currently, I'm working on my Python skills, especially in the context of geospatial analysis.<br>
-🌍 I'm also diving into the world of geospatial programming, learning how to create interactive maps and spatial analyses.
+🌍 I'm also diving into the world of geospatial programming, learning how to create interactive maps and spatial analyses.<br>
 💡 I'm always looking for new ways to apply geospatial technologies, so feel free to reach out if you have any interesting projects or ideas!

 ## 🧠 Machine & Deep Learning Enthusiast